 Childhood obesity is one of the greatest and most pressing child health issues in Alabama.
 Children of limited-resource families are at particular risk.
-In 2014, 6,587 young people participated in the evidence-based CATCH (Coordinated Approach to Child Health) program.
-At the conclusion, 88 percent increased their ability to choose foods based on food guidance recommendations from the U.S. Department of Agriculture (USDA).
+To combat childhood obesity, 3,554 Alabama children, grades 5-8, completed Teen Cuisine in 2020.
+Through 899 educational hours, 91% improved their ability to choose foods according to Federal Dietary Recommendations.
 Nutrition education for young people plays an important role in the prevention of childhood obesity.

 Lowering Infant Mortality

 In 2018, Alabama ranked fifth in the nation in infant mortality.
 Auburn University EFNEP is committed to reducing the infant mortality rate.
 One way to guard against the death of a baby before his first birthday is to collaborate with community partners such as the health department, doctor’s offices, and other health care providers to help impoverished moms-to-be maintain healthy diets and weight during pregnancy.
 At program exit, 98% of Today’s Mom graduates (n=297) showed a positive change in at least one food group.
 Maintaining a healthy diet and weight increases the likelihood of successful birth outcomes.

 Making Healthy Food Choices